-Participants will be randomly allocated to receive either oral prednisolone or oral ciclosporin.
-Scheduled clinic visits will take place at week 0, week 2, week 6 and after 6 months of treatment (or sooner if the ulcer has healed).
-Ulcer healing will be assessed using digital images of the ulcer by a clinician unaware of the treatment allocation.
+Participants are randomly allocated to receive either oral prednisolone or oral ciclosporin.
+Scheduled clinic visits take place at week 0, week 2, week 6 and after 6 months of treatment (or sooner if the ulcer has healed).
+Ulcer healing is assessed using digital images of the ulcer by a clinician unaware of the treatment allocation.

 What are the possible benefits and risks of participating?

 Both ciclosporin and prednisolone cause side effects in some people.
-We do not know whether one medication will be better (more effective) than the other, as that is what our study is looking at.
+It is not known whether one medication will be better (more effective) than the other, as that is what our study is looking at.

 Where is the study run from?

 The trial is being managed through the Nottingham Clinical Trials Unit at the University of Nottingham (UK).